 Have you ever dreamed of immersing yourself in Spanish culture?
 Being able to speak directly to foreign people?
 Ordering food without looking foolish?
 Why not learn more about Spanish customs and traditions before you go.
 They’re fascinating!

-Since Spanish evolved from Latin and half of English vocabulary comes directly or indirectly from Latin, there are plenty of words in Spanish that will look similar to English words.
+Since Spanish evolved from Latin, and half of English vocabulary comes directly or indirectly from Latin, there are plenty of words in Spanish that will look similar to English words.

 While this makes Spanish easier to learn than a language such as Chinese, it can still be a challenge.
 Just when you think you’ve mastered one conjugation, you find out there are seemingly hundreds of tenses in Spanish!
 There are a lot of reasons to learn Spanish at school, and this is one of them.
 By starting early, you can get ahead of your classmates and have a sounder grounding in Spanish grammar by the time you need it to apply for university or jobs.

 Don Quijote still remains the most popular Spanish novel of all time and is the second most translated book of all time after the Bible.

 If you want to read the original version, you’ll have to learn Spanish and enjoy it as it was meant to be read.
 Remember, there are advantages to all Spanish learning methods, so the key is to find a method that works well for you.

 Spanish architecture is also a sight to behold.
 There are so many Spanish cities where you can enjoy Gothic architecture, especially when it comes to cathedrals.
 Spain’s numerous old universities are also marvels of architecture.
 You can find completely different architectural styles next to one another in your typical Spanish city.